 Q: How will mobile technology change over the next ten years?

 A: Mobile technology will continue to evolve.
 As technology advances, our mobile devices will become smaller, faster, and more capable.
-We’ll be able to watch movies on the go, stream videos, take photos, and record videos all with one device.
+We can watch movies on the go, stream videos, take photos, and record videos all with one device.
 For example, you can call from a smartphone or use your laptop as a remote control for your television.
-Also, with augmented reality, we’ll be able to play games and interact with virtual objects in real-time.
+Also, we can play games and interact with virtual objects in real-time with augmented reality.

 Q: What do you think is the most interesting thing about the future of mobile technology?